Soham Chakraborty

 Soham Chakraborty (born 4 March 1984) is an Indian actor, producer, television personality and politician.
 He has appeared in more than 100 Bengali films, as child artist (Master Bittu) and as male lead.
-He earned numerous accolades, including Uttam Kumar Awards, BFJA Awards and Star Jalsha Entertainment Awards.
-Chakraborty has a significant following in West Bengal, Assam and other adjacent states in India and Bangladesh.
+He has received numerous accolades, including the Mahanayak Samman, BFJA Awards, Tele Cine Awards, Star Jalsha Entertainment Awards and others.
 He is a member of Trinamool Congress.
 He contested 2016 West Bengal Legislative Assembly election from Borjora Constituency.

-He won the General election 2021 from Chandipur constituency by a margin of 14000 votes.
-He was sworn in as Member of Legislative Assembly on 2 May 2021.
+He won the 2021 West Bengal Legislative Assembly election from Chandipur constituency by a margin of 14000 votes.

 Acting career

 Soham Chakraborty made his Tollywood debut in 1988 as a child artist with the popular Bengali film Choto Bou.
 Early in his career, Chakraborty was recognised as Master Bittu and featured in several films as a child artist including Mangaldeep in 1989, Nayan Moni in 1989, Jowar Bhata in 1990, Satyajit Ray directed Shakha Proshakha in 1990, Bhagya Debata in 1997, starring Mithun Chakraborty and several other noted films.
 He was awarded Uttam Kumar Awards twice as Child Artist of the year for his performance in Jowar Bhata (1991) and Shakha Proshakha (1990).
 He has appeared in several television series and has played supporting roles in films in the late 1990s and early 2000s.
 After completing his higher education in the field of B.Com.
 (Hons.), he appeared in Chander Bari, directed by Tarun Majumdar (2007).

 Chakraborty, has described the difficult phase and struggling days in his acting career to appear in the big budget films.

 He was then launched with the film Bajimaat (2008), as male lead.
 He then rose to prominence after starring in 2009 film Prem Aamar directed by Raj Chakraborty and produced by Shree Venkatesh Films, which turned out a blockbuster and recorded highest grosser in Bengali film's history.
 After Prem Aamar his previously shot films Rahasya, Jeena, and Soldier were released and were commercially average.
 His other blockbuster film Amanush was released in 2010.
 The film was directed by Rajib Biswas.
 Chakraborty played the role of Vinod, an orphan who has suffered a lot of physical and mental torture in his childhood.